-In addition to this long history of school lunches, the concept of "the pedagogic lunch" is strong in Sweden, and means that the lunch is often regarded as a good opportunity for teachers to spend time with pupils outside of the formal classroom, for teachers to be role models as children learn about food and healthy eating habits, for lunch to be used to reinforce lessons learned in other subjects etc.
+In addition to this long history of school lunches, the concept of "the pedagogic lunch" is strong in Sweden (and Finland), and means that the lunch is often regarded as a good opportunity for teachers to spend time with pupils outside of the formal classroom, for teachers to be role models as children learn about food and healthy eating habits, and for lunch to be used to reinforce lessons learned in other subjects etc.

 How does SkolmatSverige work?

 A school creates an account via the website and gets immediate access to the instrument.
-There are three questionnaires ("levels") to be completed by the school principal and/or the head of catering.
+There are three questionnaires ("levels") to be completed by the head of catering and/or the school principal.
+The local authorities meal planner is also welcome to be involved.
 The levels cover six different areas (see figure below), and the school can choose to answer one, two or all three levels.
 In addition, the school can choose to activate two smaller questionnaires to be answered anonymously by pupils and staff at the school.

 When the questionnaires are completed, the school automatically receives feedback in the form of a report, showing the school's strengths and weaknesses.
 This report can serve as a useful starting point for developing and improving meal quality at the school, and can be used to monitor changes over time.
 The data from the schools is stored in a central secure database which will allow us to follow meal quality at national, regional and local level.
 With this database, important research on the importance of school meals can be conducted.
 Previously to collect data on the scale needed would have been prohibitively expensive, but this innovative web-based intrument makes this now possible.